-AUTHORIZATION TO PURCHASE FROM GOVERNMENT SUPPLY SOURCES (SAMPLE FORMAT)

-SUBJECT: Authorization to Purchase from Government Supply Sources (Contractor's Name) (Contractor's Address) (CAGE Code) 1.
-You are hereby authorized to use Government sources in performing Contract No fo r [insert th requiring activity's DoD Activity Address Code (DoDAAC)], as follows: [Insert applicable purchasing authority g contractor.] given to the 2.a.
+AUTHORIZATION TO PURCHASE FROM GOVERNMENT SUPPLY SOURCES (SAMPLE FORMAT) SUBJECT: Authorization to Purchase from Government Supply Sources (Contractor's Name) (Contractor's Address) (CAGE Code) 1.
+You are hereby authorized to use Government sources in performing Contract No for or [insert the requiring activity's DoD Activity Address Code (DoDAAC)], as follows: [Insert applicable purchasing authority g contractor.]
+2.a.
 Purchase Orders Under Federal Supply Schedules or Personal Property Rehabilitation Price Schedules.
 Pla orders in accordance with the terms and conditions of the attached Schedule(s) and this authorization.
-Attach a co authorization to the order (unless a copy was previously furnished to the Federal Supply Schedule or Personal Pro Rehabilitation Price Schedule contractor).
-Insert the following statement in the order: py of this This order is placed under written authorization from dated ().
-In the event of any inconsistency between the terms and conditions of f this order and those of the Federal Supply Schedule or Personal Property Rehabilitation Price Schedule contract, the latter will govern
+Attach a cog authorization to the order (unless a copy was previously furnished to the Federal Supply Schedule or Personal Pro Rehabilitation Price Schedule contractor).
+Insert the following statement in the order: ace opy of this This order is placed under written authorization from

 - b.
 Requisitioning from the General Services Administration (GSA) or the Department of Defense (DoD).
 Place orders in accordance with this authorization and, as appropriate, the following: - (1) Federal Standard Requisitioning and Issue Procedures (FEDSTRIP) (GSA FEDSTRIP Operating Guide: FPMR 101-26.2 (41 CFR 101-26.2)).
 Copies are available from the Superintendent of Documents, Government Printing Office, Washington, DC 20402; telephone (202) 512-1800; facsimile (202) 512-2250. - (2) Military Standard Requisitioning and Issue Procedures (MILSTRIP) (DoD 4000.25-1-M).
-Copies are available from the Defense Logistics Agency, Administrative Support Center East, ATTN: ASCE-WS, 14 Dedication Drive, Suite 3, POD 43, New Cumberland, PA 17070-5011; telephone 1-888-DLA-PUBS(352-7827), or (717) 770-6034; facsimile (717) 770-4817.
+Copies are available from the Defense Logistics Agency, Administrative Support Center East, ATTN: ASCE-WS, 14 Dedication Drive, Suite 3,

-c.
+770-4817. c.
 Enterprise Software Initiative.
-Place orders in accordance with the Software Agreement(s), or instructions for obtaining commercial software Initiative inventories, and this authorization.
-Attach a copy of this authorization to the Enterprise Software Agreement contractor).
-Insert the formula of the Enterprise Software Agreement contractor. re or software maintenance from Enterprise Software rization to the order (unless a copy was previously This order is placed under written authorization from dated ().
-In the event of any inconsistency between the terms ar nd conditions of this order, and those of the Enterprise Software Agreement, the latter will govern.
+Place orders in accordance with t he terms and conditions of the attached Enterprise Software Agreement(s), or instructions for obtaining commercial soft ware or software maintenance from Enterprise Software initiative inventories, and this authorization.
+Attach a copy of this aut horization to the order (unless a copy was previously furnished to the Enterprise Software Agreement contractor).
+Insert the e following statement in the order: This order is placed under written authorization from dated ).
+In the event of any inconsistency between the terms and conditions of this order, and those of the Enterprise Software Agreement, the latter will govern.
 3. [Insert other provisions as necessary.]
 4. This authority is not transferable or assignable.
-5. The DoD Activity Address Directory (DoDAAD) (DLM 4000.25, Volume 6, Chapter 2) Activity Address Code to which this Authorization applies is 6.
-This Authorization expires (Contracting Officer)
+5. The DoD Activity Address Directory (DoDAAD) (DLM 4000.2 25, Volume 6, Chapter 2) Activity Address Code to which this Authorization applies is 6.
+This Authorization expires .
+(Contracting Officer)